hobie2987/octoprint-orange-pi4-lts/README.md

 ## Post install instructions ##

-Once your system has restarted, open a web browser from the application menu and enter the URL you copied from the script output.
+Once your system has restarted, open a web browser on another computer and enter the URL you copied from the script output.
 This should load the OctoPrint setup wizard.
 During the setup process, there will be two steps for providing system command and URL's for your webcam.
 Use the values provided below: